parkr/near-dup-detection/README.markdown

 by Professor William Arms of Cornell University in his lectures to the students of INFO 4300, Information Retrieval, Fall 2012.

+This program was written by Parker Moore (pjm336), Fall 2012.

 ### Usage

     python ndd.py